Essilor Lenses: lenses for prescription glasses.

 Varilux Digitime is personalised to ensure your head and neck are comfortable throughout the day.

-Average distance to smartphone is 33 cm but can vary compared to standard reading distance of 40 cm whereas average distance to computer is 63 cm
+The average distance to a smartphone is 33 cm but can vary compared to the standard reading distance of 40 cm, whereas the average distance to the computer is 63 cm.

 Of the Varilux Digitime the Mid design is the most commonly prescribed.
 However the specific design chosen will be determined on the individuals needs.